 A patient’s condition will determine if conservative or surgical approaches are appropriate.

-The Human Motion Institute at Randolph Health offers a full array of non-surgical services including:
+We offer a full array of non-surgical services including:

-Physical Therapy (a unique program to assess and increase function and reduce pain)
+(a unique program to assess and increase function and reduce pain)

 Orthopedic Rehabilitation is essential to restore your lifestyle after an injury or surgery.
 Orthopedic patients typically have deficiencies and weaknesses which could be eliminated or alleviated via specific targeted workouts.
 A physical therapist will provide instruction and the appropriate workouts designed to restore and enhance function.
 Orthopedic clinicians are educated about surgical procedures and are able to adapt and adjust their knowledge to treat each individual patient.